 - Campus activities include concerts in the Grounds for Change coffeehouse, comedians, Late Night programming on weekends, and major annual events such as Wingfest, Casino Night, Springfest, and Greek Sing.

-- More than 100 student-run clubs, organizations, and honor societies.
-Examples include: Union Latina, Orchesis Dance Company, Amnesty International, WARC Radio, ACTV, Hillel, Allegheny Christian Outreach, Islamic Awareness Society, Habitat for Humanity, fraternities and sororities, Phi Beta Kappa, Allegheny Student Government, Dumbledore’s Army.
+- More than 120 student-run clubs, organizations, and honor societies.
+Examples include: Union Latinx, Orchesis Dance Company, Animal Welfare of Allegheny, WARC Radio, Allegheny Film and Television, Hillel, Allegheny Christian Outreach, Islamic Cultural Association, Rotaract Club, fraternities and sororities, Phi Beta Kappa, Allegheny Student Government, and Dumbledore’s Army.

 - Excellent outdoor recreational opportunities including: backpacking, canoeing, caving, night hikes, picnic outings, rock climbing, sailing, skiing, snowshoeing, and whitewater rafting.